faith0896/PRP3_Digital-Portfolio/README.md

+## Author: Kholiwe Faith Mafenuka
+## Course: Project Presentation 3
+## Date: 18 October 2025
+---

 # 💼 Digital Portfolio

-This portfolio forms part of the final assessment for the Diploma in ICT at CPUT.
+This portfolio forms as part of the final assessment for Project Presentation.

 ---